Code-Institute-Submissions/ci-bloggy/README.md

 🟢 **Home page**

+Home page displays all posts to the user and user is able to search for specific post based on ... tbc .... and is able to sort all posts by: Newest first, oldest first, title (A-Z) & title (Z-A).
+User can also click on 'Start creating' to either log in (if not already logged in) or to be redirected to 'New post' page.

 🟢 **Login/Register page**

+Anyone can register an user account and a blog for free.

+When registering user is prompted for their personal details - username, email address and password as well as details about their blog such as blog title and description.

+User can also log into their account which if successfull will bring them to the user page.

 🟢 **User page**

+User page (profile page) is where user view all their posts (in a card view), read the post, edit the post or delete the post.

 🟢 **New post page**

+Registered users can create new posts by clicking 'Start creating' on home page or by clicking 'New Post' on their user page.

+To create new post, users need to:
+1. Give the post a title,
+2. Add some text to the body of the blog,
+3. Add short description (blurb),
+4. Provide a URL to an image to be used as a cover
+5. Provide at least 2 tags to the post
+6. Add in approximate reading time

 🟢 **Edit post page**

+Only post creator (& superuser Admin) can edit a post.

+The form is exactly the same as outlined in [new post page](#new-post-page) section above.

 ### Features Left to Implement